DosWorld/dwed/README.md

 * Support unix-like text files for open
 * Dont require DPMI-server or 80286 CPU
 * Support Long File Names (LFN)
+* Support Windows Clipboard (you can use it with DosBox-X)
 * Support user's color scheme (via config-file)
 * Support user's shell script running by hotkeys **F5**, **F8**, **F9**.
 * You can disable highlight and receive good speed with XT.